 Two officers, the respondent recalled, were very kind, and gave them food and water for the children.
 However, they were then loaded into and subsequently transported as a group in a single small van without seats.
 “We were like animals,” he said, “on top of each other.”

-The respondent described being brought to the “commandos” who took all their phones and power banks and took money from some people.
+The respondent described being brought to officers he called “commandos” who took all their phones and power banks and took money from some people.
 They also began to beat the men; the women were sent aside.
 Some of the men ended up with broken noses; anyone who spoke was hit.
 At the end of this time, approximately two hours, they gave the broken phones back, but destroyed their bags of clothes.

 Another group of 20 to 30 boys was there as well.
 They were bruised from the beatings.
 Everyone from both groups was brought back to Serbia.